dillionnason/md5ref/README.md

 This is an edited reference implementation of the MD5 algorithm, derived from the RSA Data Security, Inc. MD5 Message-Digest Algorithm ([RFC1321](https://www.rfc-editor.org/rfc/rfc1321.txt)).
 None of the core functionality of the algorithm has been touched, only bugfixes for 64-bit machines, some formatting changes, and some functions were removed from the driver code.

+## Disclaimer

+***MD5 is not a cryptographically secure algorithm.*** This project is purely for educational purposes, I make no assurances about security or functionality.

 ## Changes

 - Most importantly the definitions found in [global.h](src/global.h) have been replaced throughout with uint32_t and uint16_t.
 The original implementation does not work on 64-bit machines otherwise.